 Senators representing the Australian Capital Territory and the Northern Territory have 3 year terms which are concurrent with House of Representatives terms.

 So what happens after a double dissolution, given that all senators' terms start on the same day?
 How do we get back to the half-Senate election pattern?

 Luckily the drafters of the Australian Constitution realised this problem and included in the Constitution a way to avoid all senators standing for election at the same time.
-Section 13 states that after a double dissolution, state senators are to be divided into two groups; the first group is to have a three-year-term, while the second group is to have a six-year term.
+Section 13 states that after a double dissolution, state senators are to be divided into 2 groups; the first group is to have a three-year-term, while the second group is to have a six-year term.

 But how does the Senate work out which state senators will have a half term and which senators will have a full term?